Drekkg/bug-alert-frontend66/README.md

 ### known Issues and console errors

 - unavoidable 401 errors in the console.
-- ProjectIssues.js:89 Warning: Can't perform a React state update on an unmounted component.
-This error appaers sporadically in the console.
-Doesn't negatively effect the function of th app.
+- The sign up form is pre-populated

 - A warning pertaining to the Babel package is apparent in the dev server.
-- The sign up form is pre-populated

   One of your dependencies, babel-preset-react-app, is importing the "@babel/plugin-proposal-private-property-in-object" package without declaring it in its dependencies.
 This is currently working because